Venezuela: ICC Investigation Opens

 In a report released in April 2021, Human Rights Watch documented new cases of extrajudicial killings, arbitrary arrests, prosecution of civilians in military courts, and instances of torture in Apure state that follow a pattern similar to the systematic abuses that have led to international inquiries into possible crimes against humanity in Venezuela.

 There is a widening gap between the ICC Office of the Prosecutor’s workload and available resources.
-Venezuela is the court’s fifteenth situation under investigation and its first in the Americas region.
+Venezuela is the court’s sixteenth situation under investigation and its first in the Americas region.

 The court’s budget, funded by its member countries, has been held to near-zero growth since 2017 while its docket has grown substantially.